Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 Cats are naturally repelled by their predators and will usually stay away from areas where they sense these animals are present.
 You can purchase bottles of predatory urine, such as fox urine, at most sporting goods stores.

 Spray this around the perimeter of your property to deter cats from coming near.
-The scent will also help mask any other smells that might attract them.
+The scent will also help to mask any other smells that might be attracting them.

-Predatory urine can also deter other animals, such as rabbits, deer, and squirrels.
+Predatory urine can also be used to deter other animals, such as rabbits, deer, and squirrels.

 You will need to re-apply this solution after it rains or it evaporates over time.